influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withExportTo(exportTo)
 ```

-A list of namespaces to which this destination rule is exported.
+"A list of namespaces to which this destination rule is exported."

 ### fn spec.withExportToMixin